ainthek/notes/README.md

 # notes

 My personal notes and bookmarks about various web-dev topics.
-Originally collected in outr internal bookmarking system, but now moved and re-selected here.
+Originally collected in our internal bookmarking system, but now moved and re-organzied here.

-Mainly collected from older projects, all this needs a massive review.
+Mainly collected from older projects, all this needs a massive review, but may save you some time googling....however many may be outdated.

 see also list of others: